Home → Land Resources → Permits, Licenses, Certifications

 Land Permits, Licenses, Certifications

 Maine DEP can accept online credit card payments through a Credit Card Payment Portal.
+You will be prompted in MELS to pay the application fee through the Maine Payment Portal once your application is ready to submit.
 Please note: The portal can only accept credit card payments of $1,000 or less; however, there is no limit on payments by electronic check.
 Also, the servicer of the portal charges a $2 transaction fee.
 See the Payment Portal for more details.

 Hydropower & Dams - The Maine Waterway Development and Conservation Act (MWDCA) requires that a permit be issued for the construction, reconstruction, or structural alteration (including maintenance and repair) of new or existing hydropower projects.
 The Federal Clean Water Act requires that the States certify that the construction or operation of hydropower projects subject to federal licensing meets State water quality standards.